-The World Health Organization (WHO) had created and used the questionnaire "WHOQOL" (WHO-Quality of Life) as a valid instrument to evaluation of quality of life of human populations.
+The World Health Organization (WHO) had created and used the questionnaire "WHOQOL" (WHO-Quality of Life) as a valid instrument to evaluate of quality of life of human populations.
 In Brazil, the WHOQOL, in wide (100 questions) and in reduced forms (26 questions) was validated to the Portuguese language [13].

-Objective: This work was carried out to evaluate the quality of life and lifestyle factors (diet, alcohol drinking, smoking, sleeping and physical activity) of permitted sellers from CEAGESP (SP), Brazil constituted the main of this research.
+Objectives: Evaluate the quality of life and lifestyle factors (diet, alcohol drinking, smoking, sleeping and physical activity) of permitted sellers from CEAGESP (SP), Brazil constituted the main of this research.

-Corresponding Author: Carlos Kusano Bucalen Ferrari, Biomedical Research Group, Institute of Biological Sciences and Health (ICBS), Federal University of Mato Grosso (UFMT), Araguaia Universitary Campus.
+Corresponding Author: Carlos Kusano Bucalen Ferrari, PhD.
+Biomedical Research Group, Institute of Biological Sciences and Health (ICBS), Federal University of Mato Grosso (UFMT), Araguaia Universitary Campus.

 Av.
-Gov. Jaime Campos, 6390, Distrito industrial, Barra do Garças, 78.600-000, Mato Grosso, Brazil.
+Gov. Jaime Campos, 6390, Distrito industrial, Barra Do Garças, 78.600-000, Mato Grosso, Brazil.
+E-mail: drearlosferrari@hotmail.com.